fontforge/fontforge.github.io/en-US/about/faq.md

         forced to used a far more complex widget instead.
     -   So I tend to wrestle with it for a while and then decide than my current widgets are better after all.
-    -   I did get a limited version of fontforge running under gtk.
+    -   I did get a limited version of FontForge running under gtk.
 I would be greatful if someone else would choose to extend and maintain it.